syncthing/syncthing/.github/ISSUE_TEMPLATE/02-bug.md

 ---
 name: Bug report
-about: If you're actually looking for support, see "ask a question"
+about: If you're actually looking for support, see "ask a question".
 ---

 ### Does your log mention database corruption?